greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Issue**
 	* Does the "emergency instruction" conflict with the common law standard for negligence?
+	* Do we modify the standard of care for emergencies?

 * **Reasoning**
 	* By introducing the concept of "the wisest choice" the emergency instruction redefines negligence by referring to conduct that is not negligent.